We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 • Grout: Vinegar can break down the sealant on grout, leaving it vulnerable.

-• Electronics: The acids can eat away at the protective coatings on touchscreens, and in general its best to only use plain water on screens of any kind.
+• Electronics: Acid can eat away at the protective coatings on touchscreens.
+In general it’s best to use just water on screens of any kind.

-• Cast iron and aluminum pots: It can corrode these metals.
+• Cast iron and aluminum pots: Vinegar can corrode these metals.